cta-wave/dpctf-deploy/Final_Instructions_WSL2_20241220.md

 		 This ensures that any Linux distribution will use WSL2.

 5. Check to see that Ubuntu was installed when WSL2 was installed.
 Type lsb_release -a It will show the version #.
-Ignore the message “No LSB modules are available”.
+If you see  “No LSB modules are available”, type WSL and run lsb_release again.
 6. If Ubuntu is not installed, you will need to install it.
 See the following link https://linuxsimply.com/linux-basics/os-installation/wsl/ubuntu-on-wsl2/.
 		    It will show you